 Buyer IT project management will procure and arrange installation of all VOIP equipment upon notification of Seller installing fixturing and wiring.
 Entergy retains the sole responsibility for operation and maintenance thereof.

 3.8.6 Physical Security Installations

 The physical security of the site shall comply with Buyer and regulatory requirements.
-Seller is responsible to implement as described in the following sections.
+Seller is responsible to implement as described in the table below and the following sections.